Architecture

 Assembly FASTA, coords or PAF, selected contigs or --all, optional GFA |

-Detect and split selected chimeric contigs into reference-labeled pieces using mode-specific breakpoint planning. | Writes a fixed FASTA and split report.
+Detect and split selected chimeric contigs into reference-labeled pieces using mode-specific breakpoint planning. | Writes a fixed FASTA, split report, and AGP/component/checklist sidecars.
 Optionally writes only pieces and/or reverse-complements pieces. |

 chromo cut |